USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch02_overview.md

 Users need not install git to install CMAQ.
 Zip archives of the source code and scripts are available from GitHub.
 Click the "Clone or download" button on the [U.S. EPA GitHub repository](https://github.com/USEPA/CMAQ) and select "Download ZIP" to get a zip file of the full CMAQ repository, including scripts and source code.
 Unzip this file on the Linux file system directory where you would like to install CMAQ.

 ## Configuration options
-** >>COMMENT<< ** This section seems premature at this point in the document.

-** >>COMMENT<< ** This section and the next section: Jump from compiler options to conceptual formulation of the model is really awkward here.
-Seems like all of this section needs to be reworked.

-The user must create new CMAQ executables for each suite of science configuration options for all programs except MCIP.
-There are too many combinations of the various chemical mechanisms, horizontal and vertical transport schemes, cloud routines, and chemistry solvers in the CMAQ science configuration to include efficiently in a single executable.
-In addition to compile-time configuration options with CMAQ, there are also execution-time configuration options (options that are chosen when the model is run versus when it is compiled).
-The horizontal domain configuration and the vertical coordinate system are dynamic features in CMAQ that are independent of the executable.
-In other words, a user can employ a single executable for a simulation that uses any of the supported map projections or grid definitions, without having to recompile the source code into a new executable.
-A description of which CMAQ options must be selected at compilation versus at execution are is included in [Chapter 7: CMAQ Programs and Libraries](CMAQ_OGD_ch07_programs_libraries.md#CCTM).

 ## Chemistry-transport model conceptual formulation
-** >>COMMENT<< ** ICON/BCON paragraph: sounds like it is referring to using the profile mode but we actually recommend using model output from a hemispheric run.

-** >>COMMENT<< ** 2nd para: I think these should be PDEs instead of ODEs - the governing eqn is a PDE though the chemistry is a set of coupled ODEs.

-** >>COMMENT<< ** Suggest reworking the equation as it appears to be incomplete (e.g., cloud processes) and likely incorrect (e.g., the term: EcSc)

-As the chemistry-transport model (CTM) component of CMAQ, CCTM is the final program to be run in the CMAQ modeling sequence.
-There are three other main programs that prepare input data for CCTM (i.e., ICON, BCON, and MCIP).
-Before describing each of the CMAQ programs in the [summary description section](CMAQ_OGD_ch02_overview.md#summary-descriptions-of-the-major-cmaq-programs), we present a conceptual formulation of CMAQ and Eulerian air quality modeling to provide a framework for understanding the purposes of the various programs and their relationships to each other and to the overall system.

-Eulerian CTMs use coupled ordinary differential equations (ODEs) to predict changes in pollutant concentrations throughout a three-dimensional grid that is fixed in space.
-The following processes affect changes in the predicted concentrations in each grid cell:

--   Emissions from sources
--   Horizontal and vertical transport
--   Horizontal and vertical diffusion
--   Chemical transformations
--   Loss processes (deposition)

-The Eulerian representation of the area to be modeled is a series of contiguous grid cells that form a modeling domain on a subset of the globe.
-CMAQ currently accounts for transport into the domain only from the horizontal (i.e., lateral) boundaries, assuming there is no exchange through the top boundary of the domain (i.e., vertical exchange).
-These spatial lateral boundary conditions are estimated in CMAQ using the boundary conditions processor, BCON.
-Similarly, a temporal boundary condition is established with the initial conditions processor, ICON, which estimates the chemical conditions in the first time step of a CMAQ model simulation.
-Output from these two CMAQ programs is used with output files from the emissions and meteorological models and other CMAQ preprocessors to form the required input data for running CCTM.
-(Note: rather than using profile mode, model output from a hemispheric run is recommended.)

 ### Inline processes
 ** >>COMMENT<< ** Not sure this belongs here and maybe should be part of CCTM section